ESMValGroup/ESMValCore/.github/ISSUE_TEMPLATE/data_issue_report.md

 **Please attach**
   - The recipe that you are trying to run, you can find a copy in the `run` directory in the output directory
   - The `main_log_debug.txt` file, this can also be found in the `run` directory in the output directory
+  - Attach a text file with the output of `ncdump -h /path/to/file.nc`

 Cheers :beer: